Brigitte Ardossi: Canberra Capitals

-She signed with the team June 2011 because the team needed a power forward.
+In July 2011, Ardossi signed with the Canberra Capitals.
 She participated in the team's first training session for the season on 13 September 2011 at the Belconnen Basketball Centre.
 She was expected to provide some assistance to Marianna Tolo and allow Carly Wilson to play her normal position more regularly.
 During the pre-season, the Capitals coach, Carrie Graf, has characterised her play as assertive and confident.
 She played in the first game of the season for the Canberra Capitals when they played the Sydney Uni Flames.
-On 1 October 2011, she was mentioned in a column in the Sydney Morning Herald.
 In an early December game against the West Coast Waves, she scored 19 points.
 This was the highest number of points she had ever scored in an WNBL game.
-She also played in the November match against the Australian Institute of Sport that was played in Albury, New South Wales.
 In a December loss to Adelaide, she scored 12 points.
 On 18 December 2011, 85–78 victory over the Bulleen Boomers, she scored 18 points, and was one of Canberra's top three scorers.
 By the middle of the season, the local newspaper asserted that Ardossi understood her role with the team.
-Marianna Tolo was injured in the game against the Boomers before the break and Ardossi was expected to pick up the slack after the post holiday break while Tolo fully recovered.
+Tolo was injured in the game against the Boomers before the break and Ardossi was expected to pick up the slack after the post holiday break while Tolo fully recovered.

 Sandringham

-She played for Sandringham in the SEABL during the 2010/2011 season.
+Ardossi played for the Sandringham Sabres during the 2011 SEABL season.
 14 games into the season, her team had yet to win a game but she had still put up an average of 14 points, and 9 rebounds per game.